Drillan767/overlord-front/content/landing/about.md

-# Who I Am
+## Who I Am

-I'm Joseph Levarato, a passionate Full Stack Web Developer with over 5 years of experience in creating beautiful, functional websites and applications.
-I specialize in modern JavaScript frameworks, responsive design, and creating seamless user experiences.
+I'm Joseph Levarato, a 32-year-old Full Stack Web Developer with over 7 years of building websites and applications.
+I work with Vue, Nuxt, Node.js, TypeScript, modern CSS frameworks, Laravel, and I enjoy working with DevOps tools whenever I can.
+This portfolio is where I showcase projects I've built and share articles about things I've learned (mostly so I don't forget them later).

-# My Expertise
+## What Drives Me

-My technical toolkit includes React, Node.js, TypeScript, and modern CSS frameworks.
-I'm passionate about clean code, performance optimization, and creating intuitive user interfaces that solve real problems.
+There's nothing quite like watching someone use a tool you built and seeing that moment when they realise how much it actually helps them.
+That's the dopamine hit that keeps me coding.
+I think websites should be both gorgeous and functional  though what counts as "gorgeous" is obviously up to each person.

-# My Philosophy
+## What You'll Find Here

-I believe that great software is built at the intersection of technical excellence and thoughtful design.
-I approach every project with a focus on delivering value through elegant solutions that are both beautiful and functional.
+Projects that solve real problems, articles documenting my learning process, and hopefully some useful insights for fellow developers.
+I focus on clean code and performance because slow, broken things aren't beautiful no matter how they look.